github/codeql/python/ql/src/experimental/dataflow/internal/readme.md

 The global flow should be obtainable from a `PointsTo` analysis.
 It is specified via `viableCallable` and `getAnOutNode`.
 Consider making `ReturnKind` a singleton IPA type as in java.

 Global flow includes local flow within a consistent call context.
-Thus, for local flow to count as global flow, all relevant node should implement `getEnclosingCallable`.
+Thus, for local flow to count as global flow, all relevant nodes should implement `getEnclosingCallable`.

 If complicated dispatch needs to be modelled, try using the `[reduced|pruned]viable*` predicates.